dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

-- Make a better "rien trouvé" message in SearchPanel
 - The menu could keep the same colors for dark and light mode
 - I could show the amount of results for the searches
 - Some search results create horizontal scrolling due to crazy long lines, should force wrap or something
 - Search result cards should have a second "open" link at the right like on the current site
 - Search results should not use v-html for the content, or should they?
+- Add some error message when the API is down on the index page
 - Syntax highlight theme could be chosen closer to theme color in dark mode
 - When the menu is open we could lower the opacity of the permanently-sticky header
 - Navigating to a non-existing tag using a NuxtLink client-side show the spinner forever (it works fine with SSR -> Show the 404 page) - Might not be an issue "in prod"